foundersandcoders/pg-walkthrough/walkthroughSteps/mentor-notes.md

 7. Try connecting to the database by typing `psql postgres://[username]:[password]@localhost:5432/[database]` and test if everything worked by typing `SELECT * FROM superheroes;`.
 You should see the data we entered in `db_build.sql` appear.

-If you experience permission problems, try running `psql superheroes` then `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO [the new username];`
+If you experience permission problems, try running `psql film` then `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO [the new username];`

 ## Step 5 – connecting to our database from the server
 Let's first write a file that gets our information from the database.